TritonDataCenter/waferlock/README.md

 The mechanism for access control is PostgreSQL's [pg_hba.conf](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html) file.
 (HBA stands for host-based authentication.)
-Waferlock maintains "/manatee/pg/data/pg_hba.conf" and HUPs postgres when that changes.
-IPs are fetch from two sources:
+Waferlock updates "/manatee/pg/data/pg_hba.conf" with the set of allowed IPs and HUPs postgres when that changes.
+The set of IPs to allow are monitored (via polling) from two
+sources:

-1. Waferlock polls SAPI for instances of configured service names (`sapi_services` config var).
+1. Waferlock polls SAPI for current instances of configured service names (`sapi_services` config var in the [config template](./sapi_manifests/waferlock/template)).
-2. Waferlock polls ZK for domain nodes of configured domain names (`domains` config var).
+2. Waferlock polls ZK for domain nodes of configured domain names (`domains` config var in the [config template](./sapi_manifests/waferlock/template)).

 The written config file is a [base config file](./etc/pg_hba.conf) plus